lnferris/ocean_data_tools/README.md

 Scripts to pull freely-available data from the local directory or an online server (THREDDS, OPeNDAP, FTP), write them into data structures, and make plots.

 Copyright (c) 2019 lnferris.
-If this is useful to your research, cite as:
+If this is useful to your research publication, cite as:

 **Ferris, L. N. (2019): ocean_data_tools: Scripts for writing bulk freely-available oceanographic data into data structures and making plots. doi:10.5281/zenodo.3353610.**